 German Core language module (streamed according to entry level) and compulsory foundation module:

-- Foundations of German Studies (for post A-Level and native speaker entrants) or European Literature and its Contexts (for ab initio entrants).
+- Foundations of German Studies (for post A-Level and native speaker entrants) (QMUL Model Module) or European Literature and its Contexts (for ab initio entrants).
 Post-GCSE entrants will be guided to one or other of these options.
 Students' choice will be guided by their adviser and dependent on their performance in the German language test.

 Comparative Literature Compulsory module: